 - Mental health services helpline: 1800 332 388

-- Tasmanian Department of Health and Human Services – Mental health services in Tasmania
+- Tasmanian Government Department of Health – Child and Adolescent Mental Health Services (CAMHS)

 Each health region in Victoria has its own 24-hour triage phone number.
-To get the number for your area, go to Victorian Government Health Information – Child and Adolescent Mental Health Services.
+To get the number for your area, go to Victorian Government Health Information – Child and Adolescent Mental Health Services (0-18 years).
 Choose your area from the maps on the right of the page.

 - Mental health emergency response line: 1300 555 788 (Perth metropolitan), 1800 676 822 (Peel region)

-- WA Department of Health – Child and Adolescent Mental Health Service
+- WA Child and Adolescent Health Service – Child and Adolescent Mental Health services (CAMHS)